GraphPKU/PygHO/README.md

 kwargs["transform"] = partial(sp_datapreprocess, subgsampler=partial(KhopSampler, hop=3), keys=["XA_acd", "XX_acd", "AX_acd"])
 trn_d = ZINC("dataset/ZINC", **kwargs)
 ```
-The subgraph sampler produces tuples and their structure label like shortest path distance.
-You can also use your own subgraph sampler policy. * Changing the `transform=...` to `pretransform=...` can save the subgraph data and thus avoids repeated data processing, however, you need to delete the preprocessed data with a different subgraph sampler.
+The subgraph sampler produces tuples, and their structural label like shortest path distance.
+You can also use your own subgraph sampler policy. * Changing the `transform=...` to `pretransform=...` can save the subgraph data and thus avoids repeated data processing.
+However, you need to delete the preprocessed data with a different subgraph sampler.

-keys means some precomputed quantities used in sparse-sparse tensor multiplication.
-For example, if you model use XA operation, you can add "XA_acd" to key.
-They will accelerate computation but take more data processing time and space.
+keys mean some precomputed quantities used in sparse-sparse tensor multiplication.
+For example, if your model uses XA operation, you can add "XA_acd" to the keys.
+It will accelerate computation but take more data processing time and space.

-The transformed data have two extra properties `tupleid` of shape (2, num_tuple), `tuplefeat` of shape (2, *).
+The transformed data have two extra properties, `tupleid` of shape (2, num_tuple), `tuplefeat` of shape (2, *).

 To load it, you can directly use pyg's dataloader.
 You can build A and X tensor as follows.